ministryofjustice/laa-access-civil-legal-aid/app/categories/README.md

 ## Testing New Questions

 1. Add your new question forms
-2. Initialize the traversal system
+2. Update existing question forms to route to your new question
-3. Verify all paths using `get_all_valid_paths()`
+3. Optional: Verify all paths using `get_all_valid_paths()`
 4. Test navigation through each possible path
+5. Write Playwright tests for the new question
-5. Verify back-button functionality works correctly
+6. Write tests asserting back-button functionality works correctly

 ### Routing Options